 - 2.1 Services

 - 2.6 Prices

 - 2.8 Return, Reimbursement, Transfer and Exchange

-- 2.9 Obligations of the Ticket Buyer when attending the Event
+- 2.9 Obligations of the Ticket Buyer when attending the Event or visiting the Business

 - 2.10 Ticketcards

 - 2.12 Skipoints